SaxySam/Git_Instructions/README.md

 * This line will be part of the output from the following line after signing into EngGit, formatted "YOUR-REPO-NAME.git"

-> You can also create a repository directly on the EngGit website first and push to the repositories URL, just as in the steps for GitHub outlined below.
+> You can also create a repository directly on the EngGit website first and push to the repository's URL, just as in the steps for GitHub outlined below.

 ---